JMABrown/Pico8-Tesla/README.md

 In 2D, if large enough steps are taken, then a path can quickly be found between start position and end position - especially if there are no obstacles in the way.
 If a path can be found quick enough then a potential path can be drawn from A to B every frame.
 If ALL paths are drawn, and not just the shortest path from start to finish, then the path can be seen to fork, resembling lightning.

+This effect can be amplified by drawing the shortest path with a thicker line.
+The start position is one coil, while the goal position is another coil.
+In theory, this effect could be used to dynamically arc lightning between multiple points.

 Since I discovered this effect on the 7th of July, I decided to honour this demonstration towards the birthday of the great inventor, Nikola Tesla, born 10th July 1856.

 ![](gifs/rtt_oo_4_1.gif)